Mahmoud-Barbary/human-pose-controlled-robot-arm/README.md

   ip_address:=192.168.1.10
 ```
 This IP address is the default for Kinova.
+I recommend following other tutorials and Kinova's documentation for environment set-up, as it is a lengthy process.

 ## ▶️ Running the System
 Once the driver is up and running: